 Within the Launch-Orbit model we can clearly see three skills categories:

 - Payload Resources: Product managers, SEO developers, social media developers, content developers.
-Typical specific skills might be Drupal 8 content management, Google analytic and advertising services.
+Typical specific skills might be Drupal 8 content management, Google analytics and advertising services.

 How Does This Help?